Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

-happiness -- être heureux n'est pas nécessairement confortable happiness is a skill happiness score https://www.ted.com/talks/dominic_price_what_s_your_happiness_score helicopter parent herbe toujours plus verte
+happiness -- être heureux n'est pas nécessairement confortable happiness is a skill happiness score https://www.ted.com/talks/dominic_price_what_s_your_happiness_score harassment -- behaviors -- intrusive = such as unwanted touching or sexual attention harassment -- behaviors -- Jokes, pranks, and written or graphic material intended to demean harassment -- behaviors -- subtle = repeated, unwelcome, low-grade flirtation, or overt behaviors, like a racial slur. harassment -- gravity = A single incident can be harassment when it’s severe, like a physical threat or an assault harassment -- sexual = when based on a person’s sex or gender, or involves unwanted sexual behaviors.
+Also supervisor or anyone else in power asking for sexual favors in exchange for a job-related benefit (hiring, promotion, bonus, etc.) harassment = repeated pattern, or a particularly egregious instance, of offensive, intimidating, or hostile conduct. includes words and/or behavior(s) usually focused on someone’s personal characteristics—such as their race, religion, national origin, sex, age, or disability helicopter parent herbe toujours plus verte
 Hickam’s Dictum: The opposite of Occam’s Razor.
 In a complex system, problems usually have more than one cause.
 For example, in medicine, people can have many diseases at the same time.